 - Common presentations in one study were bony lesions, respiratory symptoms, malaise, abnormal CXR or diabetes insipidus (DI).

 - Average age at presentation (in one study) was 24 years.

 Clinical features of LCH (listed by organ system)

 - Well-localised bone pain is a common presenting symptom, with pain during both activity and rest.

 - Bone pain usually correlates with a radiologically evident lesion.

 - There may be tender swelling of the soft tissue overlying the bone.

 - Common sites for bone LCH are skull, proximal femur and ribs.

-- Involvement of other organs is common (40% in one study).
+- Involvement of other organs is common.